icathaid/13-object-relational-mapping/README.md

 ##    Questions

-*     Do I need to use the npm debug module?
-How?

 *     Why is model in italics for the last feature task?

+[]    I think the api is actually working but I'm not sure how to enter the object body into postman to test it

+[]    I added the code from the body-parser docs but I'm not really sure how to use or test it.
+I'm not entirely sure what it's parsing.

+[]    how do i deploy to heroku?

+[]    how do i fix the travis thing?

 ###   Feature Tasks

-[]    Create an HTTP server using Express
+[x]    Create an HTTP server using Express

-[]    create a resource model of your choice that uses mongoose.Schema and mongoos.model
+[x]    create a resource model of your choice that uses mongoose.Schema and mongoos.model

 []    use the body-parser express middleware to parse the req body on POST and PUT routes